 Red, White and Brew

 Nelson County offers a variety of locally produced wines and beers.
-With easy access to the Route 29 corridor, the following wineries are open to visitors: Lovingston Winery, Delfosse Vineyards and Winery, Democracy Vineyards and Mountain Cove Winery.
-Along the Rt.
-151 Rockfish Valley Highway are Veritas Vineyard and Winery, Cardinal Point Winery, Afton Mountain Vineyards, Flying Fox Vineyard, Hill Top Berry Farm and Winery and Wintergreen Winery.
+With easy access to the Route 29 corridor, the following wineries are open to visitors: Lovingston Winery, Delfosse Vineyards and Winery, Democracy Vineyards, Brent Manor Vineyards and Mountain Cove Winery.
+Along the Route 151 Rockfish Valley Highway are Veritas Vineyard and Winery, Cardinal Point Winery, Afton Mountain Vineyards, Flying Fox Vineyard and Hill Top Berry Farm and Winery.
 Most of the wineries have special events on selected weekends and usually include music and food along with wine tasting.

 Places to Stay, Eat and Shop